 In the fall of 2013, devastating floods caused nearly $4 billion in widespread damage to critical infrastructure, transportation networks, homes and businesses across 24 counties in Colorado.

-Especially destructive for mountain and rural corridors north of Denver, floods in the Big Thompson River canyon floods destroyed more than 10 miles of the U.S. Highway 34 roadway embankment, washed out homes and took the lives of two.
+Especially destructive for mountain and rural corridors north of Denver, floods in the Big Thompson River canyon destroyed more than 10 miles of the U.S. Highway 34 roadway embankment, washed out homes and took the lives of two.

 Due to road damages, residents in the canyon were cut off from emergency services and more than 2,000 people needed to be evacuated to safe areas via helicopter.